xia-lixun/Resume/README.md

     * Determine 'dry'/'wet' energy with short time window and hop size
     * development of VST plugins for realtime application

+* **_Engine Order Cancellation_**(2014-2015)
+    * Implementation of in-vehicle engine noise cancellation
+    * Multiple-speaker multiple mic configuration
+    * Control state machine to allow distrubing events for example window opening
+    * Deploying in many commercial car products

+    This is the major project of the year.
+Engine noise is complicated mixture of harmonics of the rotor based frequency or RPM.
+We use adaptive filters to track the transfer function from the noise source to passengers, the estimated paths will be used to generate compensatory sounds from the speakers.
+The overall effect to every passenger is quiet zones surrounding individuals.
+We investigated the Matlab codes and made C/C++ implemnentations for DSP and simulation platform for tuning purpose.
+Supporting tooling features, for example, measuring the impulse responses of sencondary paths efficiently and accurately while without loss of user friendly, are also designed and implemented.

 * **_Novel Control of Tracking Power Supply_** (2014 - 2015)

     * creative method for power control of H-class PSU